Tips for Parents of Children with Dyspraxia

 12. Use interactive game therapies to make clinical therapy enjoyable and entertaining.

-The Beats Medical Dyspraxia App, Dystant Galaxy, brings interactive game therapies to the comfort of your home.
+The Beats Medical Dyspraxia App, Dystant Galaxy, brings interactive game exercises to the comfort of your home.
 Our service makes clinical treatments available everyday, augmenting existing measures.

 If you are tired of long waiting lists, medical expenses and the lack of services available for children with Dyspraxia, our app is the solution for you.